Newborn Essentials 2023: Your Ultimate Baby Checklist

 Description

-A lightweight bassinet option that can be packed for travel, moved from room to room around the
+A lightweight bassinet option that can be packed for travel, moved from room to room around the house and positioned next to your bed.

 Pros

-• Features an easy lowering bedside wall.
+• Features an easy-lowering bedside wall

-• Features mesh walls for visibility and breathability.
+• Mesh walls for visibility and breathability

-• Mattress pad included (sheets sold separately).
+• Mattress pad included (sheets sold separately)

 Cons